-Melanoma a type of skin cancer that forms in the pigment-producing cells of skin, mucosa, eye and rarely other sites.
+Melanoma is a type of skin cancer that develops from the pigment-producing cells (melanocytes) of the skin, mucosa, eye, and rarely other sites.
 Metastatic melanoma is melanoma that has spread to other sites of the body.
 The spread occurs through the lymphatic system and/or the blood vessels.
-Melanoma can spread to the subcutaneous tissue which lies underneath the skin, the lymph nodes, and to other organs such as the lungs, liver, to bone or to the brain.
+Melanoma can spread to the subcutaneous tissue which lies underneath the skin, the lymph nodes, and to other organs such as the lungs, liver, bone or brain.

 Local recurrence of melanoma

-Local recurrence is defined as a recurrence of melanoma within 2cm of the surgical scar of a primary melanoma.
-It can result either from extension of the primary melanoma, or from spread via the lymphatic vessels.
+Local recurrence is defined as a recurrence of melanoma within 2cm of the surgical scar of primary melanoma.
+It can result either from direct extension of the primary melanoma or from spread via the lymphatic vessels.

 In transit melanoma metastases